 Chlamydia trachomatis can be associated with:

 - Pelvic inflammatory disease (PID).
 PID is an infection of the uterus and fallopian tubes that causes pelvic pain and fever.
-Severe infections may require hospitalization for intravenous antibiotics.
+Severe infections might require hospitalization for intravenous antibiotics.
 PID can damage the fallopian tubes, ovaries and uterus, including the cervix.

 - Prostate gland infection.
-The chlamydia organism can spread to a man's prostate gland.
-Prostatitis may result in pain during or after sex, fever and chills, painful urination, and lower back pain.
+Rarely, the chlamydia organism can spread to the prostate gland.
+Prostatitis can cause pain during or after sex, fever and chills, painful urination, and lower back pain.